Do you pay Stamp Duty on inherited property?

 If a cash house buying company is something you’re after to get you a fast sale, then we’re here to help!

-Here at The Property Buying Company we will buy your inherited property for CASH, in as little as 7 days!
-We have over 50 years combined experienced, meaning we know how difficult it is when trying to sell and part ways with a property you’ve inherited.
+Here at The Property Buying Company we will buy your inherited property for cash, in as little as 7 days!
+We have over 50 years combined experience, meaning we know how difficult it is when trying to sell and part ways with a property you’ve inherited.

 We will help you go through the probate process, arrange removals and also cover all your legal fees – anything we can do to help make this process a little bit easier!